AbdulrahmanAbdulhakeem/MovieRec/README.md

 You may also see any lint errors in the console.

 ### `Prerequisite`
+.
 Create an account if you don't have on TMDB.
 Because I use its free API to consume movie/tv data.\
+.
 And then follow the documentation to create API Key\
+.
 Finally, if you use v3 of TMDB API, create a file named .env.local, and copy and paste the content of .env.example.
-And then paste the API Key you just created.\
+And then paste the API Key you just . created.